luvagu/next-luvagu-portfolio/data/featured/LuvaguPortfolio.md

 active: true
 ---

-This is my personal portfolio website built using Next.js and Tailwind CSS.
-Features animations, smooth scrolling, react hooks, css in jsx, data in markdown and static/incremental server side rendering.
+This very site is my personal portfolio website built using Next.js and Tailwind CSS.
+Features animations, smooth scrolling, react hooks, css in jsx, data in markdown and server side rendering.